Trade effluent FAQs

 Consents are not transferrable and therefore a new consent will need to be issued.

-If you sell the company to a new owner, are taken over by another company, merge the company with another company, or change the legal status of the company from that to which the original consent was granted, you will need to apply for a new consent.
+you will need to apply for a new consent.
 Failure to do so will mean that the discharge is illegal.
 (However, this would not apply where the company forwards a Certificate of Incorporation to us.)

 Please contact your retailer who will provide you with the relevant application form to complete and submit on your behalf.